At Kent CRP we are always looking for new volunteers to get involved with projects and activities along our three lines.

 Cuxton – Friends of Cuxton Station

-Maidstone West – Ian Paterson
+Maidstone West – Maidstone CAN

 Snodland – Five Acre Wood (Snodland)